mrjonesbot/sage/README.md

 ## Requirements

+Rails 7.1+ is recommended, compatability with older versions not guaranteed.

 Sage relies on `turbo-rails` and `stimulus-rails` to render the dashboard.
 These gems should already be included in most modern Rails applications.
 If not, add them to your Gemfile:

 ```ruby